There’s a lot to consider when applying for a credit card, especially if you’ve never had one.

 Before you apply for any credit card, whether it’s your first one or not, it’s a good idea to know your credit scores.
 Doing so can give you an idea of where your credit stands and what types of credit cards you may qualify for.
-(You can see two of your free credit scores, updated each month, on Credit.com.)
+(You can see two of your free credit scores, updated every 14 days, on Credit.com.)

 2. Shop Around

 When you don’t have a robust credit history or you have a lower credit score, you may have a smaller pool of credit cards to choose from.
 But that doesn’t mean there aren’t options (more on these categories below) — you just have to do your research.
 It’s important to comparison shop before you sign up for any line of credit.

 “Consumers should be familiar with all of the terms and conditions before signing anything, and should shop competitively for a card backed by an issuer they can trust,” McClary said.

 Most of the major credit card issuers have student credit cards.
 In some instances, in order to get one — or a traditional credit card in general — you may need or want to look into getting a co-signer.

 “A co-signer with a healthy credit history can make a big difference for someone looking to get started with a card offering lower rates and better terms,” McClary said.